 This routine necessarily begins with waking up late.
 As soon as I get up, I turn on my computer and start working.
 In my pajamas, I’ll go to my studio and start playing with different instruments.
-My days are often spent answering phones and emails in order to coordinate with my team: my manager, my agent, my travel agent, accountant, public relations, and others around me.
-Many people ignore that being a DJ is more than a gig on stage, that a team is preponderant behind the scenes of a stage to bring any project to fruition.
+My days are often spent answering phones and emails in order to coordinate with my team: my manager, my agent, my travel agent, my accountant, public relations, and others around me.
+Many people ignore that being a DJ is more than a gig on stage and that a team is preponderant behind the scenes on a stage to bring any project to life.
 It is only after dinner, around 9-10 p.m. that I start to compose until 2 a.m.

 Max Cooper is a night owl.
 He will add that silence and darkness feed his creativity.
 The excess fatigue also takes him to unsuspected corners of his mind.

-The first question that came to my mind while watching your set, reading the reviews and your interviews, is this: at this point in your career, is music no longer sufficient since you have deemed it necessary? to add images?
+The first question that came to my mind while watching your set, reading the reviews and your interviews, is this: at this point in your career, is music no longer sufficient since you add images?

 How do you read your audience?
 Is it a collaboration or rather a battle?

 Understanding your audience is a key part of being a DJ.
-Being younger, it was easier for me to train him in my music because I went out a lot and I felt the atmosphere of the different clubs.
-I knew more or less what to expect. “
+Being younger, it was easier for me to train it in my music because I went out a lot and I felt the atmosphere of different clubs.
+I knew more or less what to expect.

 And then you started to travel also because of your growing notoriety and had to face, I suppose, a different audience?

-Two hours later, Max Cooper sits on the stage surrounded by the images he offers us along with his music.
+Two hours later, Max Cooper sits on the stage surrounded by images with his music.
 He breaks them down to put them back together and the universe emerges right in front of me.
 The big bang, the black hole, the planets, the stars, then human life.
 I cross the centuries, I bear witness to the evolution of humanity and its complexity.